-By Alison Bowcott-McGrath, (Founder and Managing Director – PinPointer Revive & Thrive UK Ambassador for Places) for Issue #12 of Revive & Thrive Place Magazine.
+By Alison Bowcott-McGrath, (Founder and Managing Director – PinPointer Revive & Thrive UK Ambassador for Places) for Issue Number 12 of Revive & Thrive Place Magazine.

 “Events” is a broad term encompassing everything from a carnival to a Christmas Light Switch On, a food fayre or market to a high end Fashion Show held in a shopping centre.
 Events are delivered in different ways by different people such as volunteers, councils, BIDs or shopping centres themselves.
 Some have huge budgets whilst others are delivered on a shoestring.